briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

-    8. _(8)_ Without a lawful business purpose, knowingly transmits to any person, regardless of whether the telecommunication is heard in its entirety, any file, document or other communication that prevents that person from using the person’s telephone service or electronic communication device;
+    8. _(8)_ Without a lawful business purpose, knowingly transmits to any person, regardless of whether the telecommunication is heard in its entirety, any file, document or other communication that prevents that person from using the person's telephone service or electronic communication device;

     9. _(9)_ Knowingly makes any false statement concerning the death, injury,